Bala93/CLIPCalib/README.md

-# Robust Calibration of Large Vision-Language Adapters
+# Robust Calibration of Large Vision-Language Adapters (ECCV 2024)

 ## Installation
 This repository requires to install the environment and datasets: